 The requirements in this section are used to specify appropriate functionality and additional functionality depending on the selections in FCS_CKM.1.1(2).
 If passphrases are selected, this section contains the requirement for passphrase composition and conditioning that the TOE must meet (FCS_CKM.1(Y)).
-Additionally, if passphrases are implemented in the TOE the ST writer will replace the FIA_AUT_EXT.1 requirement in the body of the PP with the one in this appendix when writing the ST to ensure that changing the passphrase can be done in a secure manner, and ensure the "change passphrase-based authorization factor" selection is made in FMT_SMF.1.1c (and the associated assurance activities are performed).
 If a TPM is used to provide an authorization factor, then the following assumption must be included in the ST, as well as the Operational Environment Objective and mapping.